xyshell/blog/source/_drafts/cfa-note.md

 - negative corr with market, lower returns, greater volatility, little leverage
 - activist short selling: not only shorts, but also presents research that contends overprice

+#### Event driven

+- soft-catalyst event-driven approach: investment made before an event is being announced
+- hard-catalyst event-driven approach: investment made after a corporate event is being announced, taking advantage of security prices that have not fully adjusted.

+note: Soft-catalyst investing is generally more volatile and, thus, riskier than a hard-catalyst approach.

+##### Merger Arbitrage

+long target company stock, and short acquiring company stock.
+Reverse if assume a failed merger (e.g., antitrust regulation)

+- possibly 300% to 500% leverage for returns
+- high sharpe ratios (relatively steady returns), but large left-tail risk (merger unexpectedly fails)

+##### Distressed Securities

+take positions in the securities of firms that are in financial distress, including firms that are in bankruptcy or near bankruptcy.
+Firms may find themselves in this position for a number of reasons, including too much leverage, difficulty competing in their sector, or accounting issues.
+The securities of such a firm will often trade at greatly depressed prices.

+Compounding the discounting of the securities of distressed firms is the fact that institutions such as insurance companies and banks are often not permitted to hold non-investment-grade securities.
+The selling of such securities can create significant pricing inefficiencies and can open up opportunities for hedge funds seeking profit.

+#### Relative Value

+attempt to exploit valuation differences between securities

+##### Fixed-Income Arbitrage

+take advantage of temporary mispricing of fixed-income instruments, by going long comparatively undervalued securities, and going short comparatively overvalued securities, under the assumption that prices will revert toward their fair values.

+- Yield curve trades: anticipated changes in yields
+- Carry trades: long high-yielding and short low yielding

+note:
+- substantial leverage is often applied, since fixed-income securities tend to be priced fairly efficiently, the amount of profit that can be earned by fixed-income arbitrage is somewhat limited.
+400% leverage is not uncommon; even 1500% leverage is not unheard of.

+##### Convertible Bond Arbitrage

+One way to view convertible bonds is as a regular bond plus a long call option on the corresponding stock

+exploit the fact that the options within convertible instruments usually exhibit low implied volatilities when compared to the historical volatilities of the equities that underlie the option.
+To do this without taking on excess risk, convertible bond arbitrageurs will take on other positions to try to hedge out the delta and gamma risk of the convertible bond holdings.

+buy relatively undervalued convertible bond and short the relatively overvalued underlying stock
+- delta-hedge based on delta of the convertible bond, typically 300% long vs 200% short
+- profitable if realized equity volatility exceeds implied volatility of convertible's embedded option net of costs.

+#### Opportunistic

+top-down focus on regions, sectors, asset classes (not individual securities).
+Diversification potential with traditional assets, often with beneficial right-tail skew.
+Highly liquid, and high leverage.

+##### Global Macro

+identify global economic changes (e.g. inflation, FX, rates). may use significant leverage (600% - 700%).
+Can have high alpha and strong diversification potential.
+Successful manager being contrarian, investing ahead of others.

+##### Managed Futures

+invest long-short via derivatives, usually with high leverage (built-in feature of margin trading).
+Possible crowding.
+Typically systematic. many based on volatility or momentum. use signals for exit.

+#### Specialist

+##### Volatility trading

+exploit mispriced volatility (exploit skew and smile volatility surface), using:

+- options (e.g. straddles, calendar and price spreads)
+- futures on VIX
+- Variance swaps

+note:
+- potential large gains due to convexity of volatility derivatives
+- hard to benchmark

+##### Reinsurance / Life settlements

+- Life settlement: HF buys policy from insured, takes over premium payments and receives death benefits

+- Catastrophe risk reinsurance: HF buys earthquake, tornado, hurricane, flood, etc insurance from reinsurer.
+Considerable expertise required.
+Typically illiquid.

+#### Multi-manager

+A portfolio of various HF diversified strategies

+##### FoF (Funds-of-funds)

+typically 2% management fees + 20% performance incentive on gross gains net of management fees & expenses.
+Plus fees charged by FoF manager.
+Lack of transparency into individual HFs; principle-agent issues.
+Multi-layer fees, no performance fee netting across managers.
+May include HFs otherwise inaccessible.

+##### Multi-strategy funds

+One org, better knowledge over when, how much capital and leverage, of fund correlations and risks.
+Ease of reallocation between strategies.
+Absorb netting risk internally (favorable fees).
+Less diversified operational risk.

 ### Investment Opportunity Set